linpaws1364/Fruit.Fly.Dice---Jquery-Project/README.md

 # Features

-This project is Fruit dicing game.
-The player has to hover on the fruits coming from the top at varying speed to dice them and score points.
+This project is a Fruit dicing game.
+The player has to hover on the fruits coming from the top at varying speeds to dice them and score points.
 Each player has 3 lives.
-If the player misses to dice one fruit, life count decreases by 1.
-If user misses the fruits thrice, the game is over and the total score is displayed on the screen.
+If the player misses dicing one fruit, the life count decreases by 1.
+If the user misses the fruits thrice, the game is over and the total score is displayed on the screen.

 # TechStack